leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 # We are going to use chrome because Chrome rocks
 browser = webdriver.Chrome()

-# The url we want to visit, cookies will first popup and then go the the returnUrl afterwards
+# The url we want to visit, cookies will first popup and then go the returnUrl afterwards
 url = 'https://www.toernooi.nl/sportselection/setsportselection/2?returnUrl=/find?StartDate={}&EndDate={}&CountryCode=NED'

 # The start and end date variables to be included within the url to get all tournaments between these dates